If you ever need to cancel or postpone an Instance or Event, there are a number of actions and considerations to be made.

 - How long ago are customers likely to have purchased tickets?

-REMINDER: For North American clients, there may be a specific window of time during which your payment provider will allow refunds back to customer cards, after which you’ll need to refund using alternative methods.
+REMINDER: For North American users, there may be a specific window of time during which your payment provider will allow refunds back to customer cards, after which you’ll need to refund using alternative methods.
 If you’re not sure what your refund window is, please get in touch with the Support Team who will be able to help.

 Return and refund tickets